-Another film of false coronavirus claims went viral in January, getting millions of views before Facebook and YouTube banned it
+Facebook and YouTube ban ‘Planet Lockdown’ film filled with coronavirus falsehoods, after it was shared by millions

 Inaccurate claims like the ones made in the video may discourage people from getting vaccinated, which have been shown to be very effective and passed strict safety reviews.

-The clip was originally released in late December and has since racked up millions of views across the various platform.
+The clip was originally released in late December and has since racked up millions of views across various platforms.
 Even as the companies began moving to take it offline this week, many highly viewed posts remained for days.
 A single Instagram post with the video made by Kennedy on Dec.
 29 garnered more than 900,000 views and remained on the platform until late Tuesday night, when it was removed following an inquiry from The Post.

 “We’ve removed this video from Facebook and Instagram for violating our policies,” Facebook spokeswoman Dani Lever told The Post late Tuesday.
 “Our teams are monitoring for copies and other versions so we can take appropriate action.”